hasl-sensor/integration/README.md

    - friendly_name: Trafikstatus
      sensor_type: status
 ```

+Restart Home Assistant to make sure it loads and calls the integration!

+## Manual installation (not advised)

+The integration can be installed manually by copying some files from this repo to your install.
+Also you will need to create API key and config as outlined in the previous section.
+Note that HASL will not automatically update as newer versions are released so you need to keep track of that yourself.
+We recomend using HACS as outlined above in the previous section.

+Please copy files:

+[`hasl/__init__.py`](https://github.com/DSorlov/ha-sensor-sl/blob/hasl/custom_components/hasl/__init__.py) to `<config>/custom_components/hasl/__init__.py`
+[`hasl/sensor.py`](https://github.com/DSorlov/ha-sensor-sl/blob/hasl/custom_components/hasl/sensor.py) to `<config>/custom_components/hasl/sensor.py`
+[`hasl/manifest.json`](https://github.com/DSorlov/ha-sensor-sl/blob/hasl/custom_components/hasl/manifest.json) to `<config>/custom_components/hasl/manifest.json`

+where `<config>` is your Home Assistant configuration directory.

 ## Configuration variables
 - **ri4key** (*Optional*): Your API key from Trafiklab for the Realtidsinformation 4 API (required for departures sensors)